Magnetohydrodynamic Phenomena - an Introduction

 dynamo effect in the sun, plasma confinement in controlled nuclear

 fusion experiments.
 Apart from plasma and astro physics, the basics of

 fluid mechanics and electrodynamics are discussed and revisited:

 - turbulent convection

 - conservation laws

-After successful completion of this module, the students are able to understand and to explain
+After successful participation in this module, the students will be able to:

-- the magneto hydrodynamic (MHD) equations, the main consequences, and its scope of application
+- understand the magneto hydrodynamic (MHD) equations, their main consequences, and their scope of application

-- the conditions for stable magnetic equilibria plasmas
+- discuss the conditions for stable magnetic equilibria plasmas

 Courses, Learning and Teaching Methods and Literature